Keksuccino/Panoramica/README.md

-# ⚠️ This mod is not actively maintained anymore, and in the near future will be replaced by another mod I'm currently working on.
+# ⚠️ This mod is not actively maintained anymore, and will be replaced by another mod I'm currently working on in the near future.

 <br>
 <br>